spearheadsys/doit/README.md

 `django-admin createsuperuser`

+.. or better yet, use the provided doit/fixtures which takes care of creating a userprofile for the admin user.
+Alternatively you can create the userprofile on your own (TBD) ...

 You can now use the user you just created to access the DoIT UI as well as the django admin ui.